cfli20/cross-fusion-adaptive-graph-convolution-network/README.md

 You should build a graph for each feature matrix.
 Each feature matrix has its unique graph.
 The inputs of cross-fusion adaptive graph convolution network are each feature and its graph.

-There are the original dataset links at:https://drive.google.com/drive/folders/1z2u0KxniZOIgg0Ps3SB80qt21NtMrPIQ?usp=sharing
+There are the original dataset links at:https://drive.google.com/drive/folders/1z42JhviUJRevvHJ07tD1xbFLakTj04rN?usp=sharing (Silent reading EEG signals of English words) https://drive.google.com/drive/folders/1k3IiZneBqgxEQWguCzhE-2nBxvupDmaj?usp=sharing (Silent reading EEG signals of Chinese words)

 For each experimental group, three files are generated: data.bdf, evt.bdf, and recordInformation.json.
 Each data.bdf file contains all the EEG signals collected from the beginning to the end of each trial.